-In line with ESFA funding requirements this policy is reviewed annually.
+In line with ESFA funding requirements this policy is reviewed and agreed annually via our goverence procedures, including members of the senior leadership team and our accounting officer.
 The policy is made available to current subcontractors and is also available on our ACL website.